Calendar of School Counseling Department Events

 QR Code for more information on joining FD or EMS.pdf

-DUAL ENROLLMENT CLASSES
+DUAL ENROLLMENT CLASSE

 Dual enrollment classes allow students to take college level courses, helping to prepare them for college and earn credit at a reduced rate while enrolled at Nyack HS.
 NHS offers college level courses in Art, Business, English, History, Math, Music, Science and World Languages.
 In addition, students who are enrolled in Project Lead the Way, have an opportunity to earn college credits from PLTW Affiliations.
 Students will take classes at Nyack HS and will be taught by a college approved Nyack HS teacher who follows the college course syllabus.
 These courses fulfill both high school and college credit requirements.
 Students must register with the appropriate college and successfully complete the course in order to receive the college credit, which may be transferable to other colleges and universities.
 In order to get college credit, students must request official transcripts from the affiliated college to be sent directly to the college the student is attending after graduation.
 Students who are enrolled in Rockland Community College Dual Enrollment Classes cannot take more than 11 RCC credits per semester.

-Please see our Dual Enrollment Options at the High School: Dual Enrollment PLTW Flyer
+Please see our Dual Enrollment Options at the High School: Dual Enrollment PLTW Flyer 2025-2026

 Please note to enroll in Rockland Community College's High School Program you must use Online Registration (Paper Forms are no longer accepted)